LordHerdier/ansible-ldap/README.md

 This repository contains Ansible configurations for managing a heterogeneous server infrastructure, including LDAP authentication setup and standardized sudo configurations across multiple server categories.

+I also wrote a guide on setting up Authentik as an LDAP server and for integrating it into Linux [here](https://charlotte.whittleman.net/posts/linux-sso-with-authentik-and-ldap/).

 > **🔒 Security Note**: This is a sanitized public version with example configurations.
 You'll need to customize the example files with your actual infrastructure details before use.

 ## Overview